monsoonmaelstrom/book2/book2.md

 “I’m going to—”

-“*Go to sleep, Liam,*” Alex says, seeing me moving to stand, and evidently drawing the appropriate conclusion.
+“*Go to sleep, Liam,*” Alex orders, seeing me moving to stand, and evidently drawing the appropriate conclusion.

 The world goes dark.